pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 1. Increase the version number listed in the `upstream-config/composer.json` file each time you make edits.

-    - This is necessary for Composer to detect the changes to your upstream configuration depending on the contents of the root `/composer.json` file.
+    - Composer checks the contents of the root `/composer.json` file for changes that should be pushed to your upstream configuration.

-1. Check your changes to the `upstream-config/composer.json` file by running `composer install` or `composer update` in the `upstream-config` directory.
+1. Verify your changes to the `upstream-config/composer.json` file by running `composer install` or `composer update` in the `upstream-config` directory.

     - Be careful not to rely on ["root-only" properties of composer.json](https://getcomposer.org/doc/04-schema.md).